LLNL/merlin/docs/source/modules/advanced_topics.rst

  - use restart functionality on the maestro spec to reopen batch allocations
  - use of exit keys to control the logic?
  - use command line variable overriding to control iterations, not maestro params

+Iterative workflows, such as optimization or machine learning, can be implemented in merlin via recursive workflow specifications that use dynamic task queueing.
+The example spec below is a simple implementation of this using an iteration counter `$(ITER)` and a predetermined limit, `$(MAX_ITER)` to limit the number of times to generate new samples and spawn a new instantiation of the workflow.
+The iteration counter takes advantage of the ability to override workflow variables on the command line.

+.. literalinclude :: faker_demo.yaml
+   :language: yaml